pokle/totally/README.md

 Totally helps you rapidly deploy your apps to a Docker host.
 It works in a way that's amenable to continuous delivery.
 When you want to have the quickest feedback loop from code change to seeing your changes running.

-Totally also tunnels ports from your container running in the cloud to your laptop, so that you can quickly develop your apps, as well as
+Totally also tunnels ports from your container running in the cloud to your laptop, so that you can quickly develop your apps.

 Pre-requisites
 --------------